tayor/PracticalSessions/introductory/README.md

-# Hello, TMLSS!
+# Hello, NASSMA!
-by David Szepesvari
+adapted from TMLSS 2018 lab by David Szepesvari

 _Designed for education purposes.
 Please do not distribute without permission_.

-**Questions/Correspondence**: 2018tmlss@gmail.com.

-This colaboratory (colab) will help you get prepared for the rest of the practical sessions at TMLSS:
+This colaboratory (colab) will help you get prepared for the rest of the practical sessions at NASSMA.

-* ConvNets and Computer Vision
-* RNNs and NLP
-* VAEs and GANs
-* Reinforcement Learning

 Here you will get familiar with the environment and tools used in the rest of the practical sessions. **We strongly encourage you to go through these tutorials before the school**.
 There are small exercises throughout the sections to help you internalize the topics covered and to check your understanding.
 Finally, there is also a comprehensive exercise where you use all these tools to train an mnist digit classifier. **The other lab sessions will assume you can do this**.